 'Double Play Gold'

-The toothed leaves are up to 1.7 x 1.2 inches in size.
+The toothed leaves average 1.7 x 1.2 inches in size.
 The foliage is yellow green.

 The abundant pink flowers appear during late spring through mid-summer, repeating until autumn frosts.